-The complicated nature of a helicopter accident demands the kinds of resources that most clients do have or do not have the time to pursue.
+The complicated nature of a helicopter accident demands the kinds of resources that clients may or may not have the time to pursue.
 Clifford Law Offices’ aviation accident attorney team is devoted to investigating and litigating these specific types of cases, and has achieved significant settlements for their clients.

 The convenience and adaptability of helicopters partially accounts for their commonplace use in both private and public capacities.
-Helicopters are used for a variety of applications including corporate travel, tourist sightseeing, medical transport and even some logging operations.
+Helicopters are used for a variety of applications including corporate travel, tourist sightseeing, medical transport, and even some logging operations.
 The complex design of helicopters provides for their utility, but it also creates dangers unique to their operation.
 In the event of power loss to a helicopter’s rotor, the aircraft’s design will allow for auto-rotation but only for a short time.
-Moreover, any malfunction with vital components such as the main rotor can result in helicopter accidents, which then lead to helicopter lawsuits and the involvement of an attorney who understands aviation accidents.
+Moreover, any malfunction with vital components, such as the main rotor, can result in helicopter accidents.
+These malfunctions lead to helicopter lawsuits and the involvement of an attorney who understands aviation accidents.